 We want to provide the most up-to-date information you rely on as we respond to the challenges of the COVID-19 pandemic.
 The RM of St. Clements’ focus is on protecting the health, safety and security of our residents and staff.
-We are continuing to operate as normally as possible.

 Changes at Offices, Facilities and Services